-If you have spent anytime online, you have probably seen ads for the Hoodia Patch, which is a weight loss product based on hoodia gordonii.
+Update 8/1/20.
+If you have spent anytime online, you have probably seen ads for the Hoodia Patch, which is a weight loss product based on hoodia Gordonii.
 As far as I can determine, the idea for using the Hoodia Patch to lose weight stems from a common marketing tactic that has been used to promote several supplements over the years.
 This is the notion that “our product works faster”.
-The idea being that if you could deliver hoodia through the skin, that it would work faster than if you took it in a supplement.
+The idea is that if you could deliver hoodia through the skin, that it would work faster than if you took it in a supplement.
 But, working faster does not necessarily mean that the product works better.
-Let me know give you a quick review of the Hoodia Weight Loss Patch and hoodia itself, show you the proof for hoodia gordonii and that way, you can decide if this product is right for you.
+Let me know give you a quick review of the Hoodia Weight Loss Patch and hoodia itself, show you the proof for hoodia Gordonii and that way, you can decide if this product is right for you.

 Hoodia Gordonii and Weight Loss

 In a nutshell, this is the logic behind hoodia diet pills.
 For centuries, the inhabitants of the Kalahari Desert, where hoodia grows, have said that eating the plant helps curb appetite as they trek across the desert searching for food.
-Upon hearing this, entrepreneurs thought that since it curbs apatite , that it may help people lose weight.
+Upon hearing this, entrepreneurs thought that since it curbs appetite, that it may help people lose weight.

 Here is the problem.
 Weight loss and curbing appetite are not the same thing.
 The people who were chewing on hoodia were not overweight.
 They basically were skinny people who moved all day long and never knew where their next meal was coming from.
 They didn't have a problem losing weight.
 Compare that to people in industrialized countries who have plenty of food and don't exercise very much.